maximtrp/scikit-na/README.md

 ## Example

+We will use Titanic dataset (from Kaggle) that contains NA values in three columns: Age, Cabin, and Embarked.

-### Descriptive statistics
+### Summary

 #### Per each column

-We will use Titanic dataset (from Kaggle) that contains NA values in three columns: Age, Cabin, and Embarked.
+By default, `summary()` function returns the results for each column.

 ```python
 import scikit_na as na